 The Board delegates certain functions to committees without abdicating any of its responsibilities.
 The committees are chaired by non-executive directors and operate under Board-approved terms of reference.

-Nomination and Remuneration Committee: All the members are independent non-executive directors; and
+Nomination and Remuneration Committee: All the members are independent non-executive directors; (see further activities of the Nomination and Remuneration committee in its report)

-Social and Ethics Committee: The majority of members are independent non-executive directors.
+Social and Ethics Committee: The majority of members are independent non-executive directors; (see further activities of the Social and Ethics committee in its report); and

 The Group Company Secretary supports the directors and Chairman, and has direct access to and ongoing communication with the Chairman.
 All directors have access to the services of the Group Company Secretary and may obtain independent professional advice.
 The Board believes this provides the necessary access to corporate governance advice.
 The Group Company Secretary is not a director of the Company or its subsidiaries, and also acts as secretary of the Board committees.

-Adri Els resigned as Group Company Secretary effective 14 June 2019 and was replaced by EOH Secretarial Services (Pty) Ltd, represented by Neill O'Brien.
+The Group Company Secretary is EOH Secretarial Services (Pty) Ltd, represented by Neill O'Brien.
 The Board is satisfied that the Group Company Secretary is suitably qualified, competent and experienced to provide such guidance.

 EOH's wholly owned subsidiaries each have their own board of directors.
 The boards of the subsidiaries and the management committees of the various operating divisions have the necessary mix of skills and experience.